 Here are some key things to look at when you are checking your

-- Your balance - Keep a close eye on your
+- Your balance - Keep a close eye on your super

-just not sure, contact your super fund straight away.
+contact your super fund straight away.

-- Employer's payments - Check you
+- Employer's payments - Check you receive the

-receive the right amount of super from your employer.
+right amount of super from your employer.

-- Fees - Make sure you're not overpaying in
+- Fees - Make sure you're not overpaying in fees

-more information see super fees.
+information see super fees.

-- Investments - Take a look where your
+- Investments - Take a look where your money is

 If you don't understand your super statement statement or think